Medically reviewed by Drugs.com. Last updated on April 23, 2021.

 Surgeons generally implant a shunt during the first two weeks of life.
 However, babies usually outgrow this shunt and might need another surgery to replace it.

 - Pulmonary artery band placement.
-If your baby has too much blood flowing to the lungs from the heart, a surgeon might place a band around the pulmonary artery to reduce the flow.
+If your baby has a ventricular septal defect and too much blood flowing to the lungs from the heart, a surgeon might place a band around the pulmonary artery to reduce the flow.